Pklong/FoxNote/README.md

 ## Minimum Viable Product

-MyScribe is a web application inspired by Evernote built using Ruby on Rails and React.js.
-MyScribe allows users to:
+FoxNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
+FoxNote allows users to:

 - [ ] Create an account
 - [ ] Log in / Log out